Kings Norton

 Kings Norton, alternatively King's Norton, is an area of Birmingham, in the county of the West Midlands, England.
 Historically in Worcestershire, it was also a Birmingham City Council ward within the borough of Birmingham.
-The district lies 6.5 miles south-southwest of Birmingham city centre and is within 1.5 miles of the north Worcestershire border.
+The district lies 6.5 mi south-southwest of Birmingham city centre and is within 1.5 mi of the north Worcestershire border.
 Kings Norton has been split into two wards, Kings Norton North and Kings Norton South.

 History

 There was Romano-British occupation near the later town.
 Excavations at Kings Norton found signs of a small Romano-British settlement, including Roman pottery and a Roman ditch at Parsons Hill, near Icknield Street.

 Kings Norton derives its origin from the basic Early English Nor + tun, meaning North settlement and belonging to or held by the king, when Kings Norton was the northernmost of the berewicks or outlying manors of Bromsgrove in Worcestershire.
 Before 1066 these manors with many others in Birmingham had belonged to Earl Edwin, the Anglo-Saxon Earl of Mercia.
 When in that year a Viking army sailed up the River Humber to invade England, Edwin went to do battle, but was heavily defeated at the Battle of Fulford Bridge near York.
 King Harold arrived the next day, and after defeating the Vikings at the Battle of Stamford Bridge, immediately marched back south to be himself defeated at the Battle of Hastings.
 Edwin and his broken remnant of an army were unable go with him.
 Thus, after the Norman Conquest, when William punished Harold's supporters, Edwin was not amongst them and did not forfeit his lands.
 Two years later, however, Edwin revolted against William who confiscated his holdings to give as rewards to his followers.
 Bromsgrove and its berewicks he kept, with himself both as tenant-in-chief and manorial lord.
 Thus, the manor became Kings Norton remained royal from Domesday until 1804.